mantonello87/satwatcher/README.md

 A modern web application built with Next.js that allows users to upload, manage, and compare satellite images using Azure Cognitive Services for advanced image analysis and change detection.

 ## Live Demo
-🚀 Deployed on Azure Static Web Apps
+🚀 Deployed on Azure Static Web Apps - Ready for deployment!

 ## Features